enghwa/springboot-fargate-cdk/README.md

 ```
 # Prepwork

-Use AWS Cloud9 or vscode
+Use AWS Cloud9 or vscode:

 <!--
 ## Create a DB password for RDS .. replace it with your own password value